ARUN-M-BE/Basic-HTML-Website/README.md

-# Basic-HTML-Website
+# Portfolio
-In this project, you are required to create a simple HTML only website with multiple pages.
-The website should have following pages:  Homepage Projects Articles Contact
+In this project, That was create a simple HTML, CSS only website with multiple pages.
+The website should have following pages:

+# Homepage
+# Projects
+# Articles
+# Contact